SensoftInc/spidar-sdk/docs/nic_date_time.rst

 ------------------------
 (Status Code: 0011)

-An INVALID_PARAMETER_FORMAT error is returned if any of the input parameters have a type mismatch from the expected format
+An INVALID_PARAMETER_FORMAT error is returned if any of the input parameters have a type mismatch from the expected format.

 GPR Already Running
 -------------------